At the Urasenke Midorikai Alumni Association’s 40th Anniversary Reunion General Meeting

 The Grand Master established the Midorikai, “The Chado Scholarship System for the Students from Other Nations.”
 The Mission of the Scholarship was to “teach and develop the youths from other nations through the study of Chado according to the Urasenke School of Tea, receiving hands-on experience and understanding of the true meaning of Chado, so that they could use that knowledge and experience to contribute to the world peace.”

-Whenever, I see the Great Grand Master’s face, I am reminded of the saying, “banri ichijo no tetsu” Steel Wire Continues for Thousands of Miles.
+Whenever, I see the Great Grand Master’s face, I am reminded of the saying, banri ichijo no tetsu or “steel wire continues for thousands of miles.”
 The literal meaning seems to describe the underwater communication cables that link the continents.
 Of course, that is not what I am referring to.
 The Zen interpretation of the expression is to pursue one’s belief without disruption or extraneous thoughts to the very end.
 However, it does not mean, to be inflexible or rigid.
 Just as there is elasticity in steel, there must be the ability to flexibly respond to the changes from the external environment.
 This metaphor of one steel wire which continues on without any doubts describing the Zen training has truly been exemplified before our eyes by the Great Grand Master Hounsai.

 The members of Midorikai can be likened to the doves that have flown in from all over the world to alight upon this wire represented by the Great Grand Master to find their spiritual solace through the Japanese tradition of Tea.